mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         vertices.

         *Arguments*
+            mesh
-            mesh : a :cpp:class:`Mesh` object.
+                A :cpp:class:`Mesh` object.

+            method
-            method : a :cpp:class:`ALEType` (enum).
+                A :cpp:class:`ALEType` (enum).
                 Method which defines how the coordinates should be moved, default is *hermite*.

     .. cpp:function:: void move(const Function& displacement)

         Move coordinates of mesh according to displacement function.

         *Arguments*
+            function
-            function : a :cpp:class:`Function` object.
+                A :cpp:class:`Function` object.

     .. cpp:function:: uint num_cells() const

         Get number of cells in mesh.

         *Returns*
+            integer
-            integer : number of cells.
+                Number of cells.

         *Example*
             .. warning::